How to easily ensure your company LinkedIn profile works for, and not against, your marketing and sales.

 Either share something to your company LinkedIn page regularly or never.

-Is regular posting of “relevant and valuable” content for your followers a good investment?
-That’s a whole another topic, but one of the easiest methods to evaluate the company’s “pulse” is to check to check their social media feeds.
+Is a regular posting of “relevant and valuable” content for your followers a good investment?
+That’s a whole another topic, but one of the easiest methods to evaluate the company’s “pulse” is to check their social media feeds.

 A completely empty feed is ok.
 It can be even seen as a statement “We’re not a social media company, we’re busy building software for our clients.”
 And a lot of serious business decision-makers actually will appreciate that.